dolphinkiss/blender-python-docker/README.md

 The docker run command will mount the current working directory on your local machine on /workdir on the docker instance, and run blender using the blender and python file defined.
-You should assure that you output files to the */workdir* so that it will be avilable on your local machine.
+You should assure that you output files to the */workdir* or its descendants so that it will be avilable on your local machine.